 Ephesians 2:4 But God, who is rich in mercy, because of His great love with which He loved us,

 Ephesians 2:5 even when we were dead in trespasses, made us alive together with Christ (by grace you have been saved),

 Ephesians 2:6 and raised us up together, and made us sit together in the heavenly places in Christ Jesus,

 Ephesians 2:7 that in the ages to come He might show the exceeding riches of His grace in His kindness toward us in Christ Jesus.

 Ephesians 2:8 For by grace you have been saved through faith, and that not of yourselves; it is the gift of God,

 Ephesians 2:9 not of works, lest anyone should boast.

-Justification (being made right with God) is thus entirely by faith in Christ Jesus.
-By placing our faith in his finished works on our behalf at Calvary, God pardons our sins and imputes righteousness unto us.
-By accepting that Christ died for our sakes, God reckons we died with him too.
+Justification (being made right with God) is thus entirely by faith in Christ Jesus and obedience to his gospel.
+By placing our faith in his finished works on our behalf at Calvary and by repenting and being baptised in his name, God pardons our sins and imputes righteousness unto us.
+By accepting that Christ died for our sakes and obeying his command to be baptised in his name, God reckons we died with him too.
 And when he rose up again the third day, we rose up with him too.
-And right now, we’re sitted with him in heavenly places, far above all principalities and powers.
+And right now, we’re seated with him in heavenly places, far above all principalities and powers.
 If someone has paid the price for our sins, why should God still hold us accountable, if we identify with our substitute and place faith in him?
 God will not be righteous if he holds us guilty still, after the ransom for our soul has been paid.
 But because Jehovah is the righteous judge, he accepts our righteous and perfect sacrifice, and so declares us not guilty.
 By believing in Christ, we become free from the guilt and penalty of sin!
 Hallelujah!